Add Image to PDF using C#

 // The path to the documents directory.

-string dataDir = RunExamples.GetDataDir_AsposePdf_Images();
+var dataDir = RunExamples.GetDataDir_AsposePdf_Images();

-// Counter for grayscale images
+// Counters for grayscale and RGB images

 int grayscaled = 0;